JakeGillatt/DevOps-AWS/Linux-cmds-README.md

 - `mv 'file name' 'dir'` moves the file to the specified dir
 - `ll` displays the files permissions
 - `chmod 'code' 'file name'` changes the files permissions (use a chmod calculator to get the code)
-- `sudo` - gives admin permission to a command
+- `sudo` gives admin permission to a command
-- `top` - lists all the current processes like a task manager
+- `top` lists all the current processes like a task manager
-- `history` - displays the previously entered commands
+- `history` displays the previously entered commands
+- `head -1 'file name'` prints the first line from the file
+- `nl 'file name'` asigns numbers to each line of text
+- `tail -1 'file name'` prints the last line from the file
+- `sort 'filename'` sort the content in alphabetical order
+- `cat 'filename' | grep 'content'` searches file for specific content and prints it out
+- `sudo su` enters into Admin mode
+- `apt` package manager
+- `sudo systemctl stop/start nginx` used to stop/start process
+- `sudo apt install nginx` install nginx
+- `sudo apt update/upgrade -y` used to update/upgrade services. -y will automate responce "Yes"
+- `service nginx status` check the status of nginx service

+script to automate update/upgrade, installation and enabling of nginx: sudo touch provision.sh - create a scipt file

+`sudo nano provision.sh` - open the file with nano

+use follwing to add to your script:

+#!/bin/bash

+`sudo apt update -y`

+`sudo apt upgrade -y`

+`sudo apt install nginx -y`

+`sudo systemctl restart nginx`

+`sudo systemctl enable nginx`

+`sudo chmod +x provision.sh` - make file executable

+`sudo ./provision.sh` - execute file